PlayfulProcess/jongu_books3/README.md

 A beautiful web application for parents to create personalized children's books with custom characters and meaningful lessons.

+Not working veryy well in the free version of render and potential to optimize image generation, but can be visualized here: https://jongu-books3.onrender.com/

 ## 🎯 Vision

 **Short Term**: Launch a beautiful, simple tool where parents can craft personalized children's books - with or without AI assistance.